We use UPS & Fedex for fast and reliable shipping.

 ▲ Golden hare's fur.

-Hare's fur is the most typical and abundant product of the Jian kiln, so much so that "hare's fur Jianzhan" is often used as a synonym for Jianzhan.
+Hare's fur is the most typical and abundant product of the Jian kiln, so much so that "hare's fur Tenmoku" is often used as a synonym for Tenmoku.
 Hare's fur refers to fine, dense, thread-like patterns that precipitate from the black base glaze, resembling the fur on a rabbit's body.

 The shape of hare's fur patterns can be long or short, thick or thin, and they come in various colors such as golden hare's fur, silver hare's fur, yellow hare's fur, and blue hare's fur.